 Here are my two cents on a couple of hotels that I personally wouldn’t part cash for.

-This resort is right in front of Teluk Pauh (one of the best snorkelling beaches in Besar), but it seems grossly overpriced for what it is.
+This resort is right in front of Teluk Pauh, one of the best snorkelling beaches in Besar, but the resort itself seems overpriced for what it is.

 The chalets look run-down and in need of an upgrade.
 Considering the high price tag, it’s charging solely for access to the beautiful beach in front, which you can easily walk to from any other resort on the west coast.

-The restaurant at this dry resort (no alcohol) is also dark and uninviting, with the staff seeming a little too nonchalant.
+The restaurant at this dry resort (no alcohol) is also dark and uninviting, with staff who seem a little too nonchalant.
 According to Booking.com reviews, the breakfast is subpar, the internet is unreliable, and the chalets require maintenance.

-But, if you don’t mind the price tag, then this is deemed the most ‘high-end’ on Besar.
-Although I’d personally head to Tuna Bay Resort instead.
-I’m sure the food is better, and at least you get a sundowner, or a glass of wine with dinner.
+I’d personally head to Tuna Bay Resort instead.
+I’m sure the food is better, and at least you get a sundowner or a glass of wine with dinner.

 Price: The ‘Ocean Deluxe King’ room that we stayed in here costs RM1,840 in the high season.